jubnzv/moonsmith/README.md

 The complete set of command-line options is available through `--help` option.

-To perform an evaluation of your tool, that works with Lua, it may be convenient to write a script that generates a random program and runs your tool over it to check output or return code.
-You can check an example of such script in the test suite: [run-test.py](./test/run-test.py)
+To perform evaluation of your tool that works with Lua, it may be convenient to write a script that generates a random program and runs your tool over it to check output or return code.
+You can check an example of such script in the test suite: [run-test.py](./test/run-test.py).

 You can also provide some subtle configuration using a configuration file.
 By default, moonsmith looks it at `moonsmith.json`, but you can set the specific file using `-c` command-line option.
 Using this file you can disable some Lua constructions which your tooling doesn't support yet.
 See the complete descriptions for configuration options in the [config.ml](./src/config.ml) file.